No results for ""

 • color: The HTML hex color code for the environment when viewed in the LaunchDarkly user interface (UI)

 Most EaaS integrations will want to leverage the source parameter to use another environment's targeting to clone.
-Note, there are no hard-coded environment keys in LaunchDarkly.
+There are no hard-coded environment keys in LaunchDarkly.

 If a customer creates a project in LaunchDarkly without specifying environments, by default LaunchDarkly creates two environments, prod and test.
 If the customer creates a project and does specify environments, then those defaults will not be used.